Monthly Archives: December 2024

 If you want people to be marked with a sign, a body part that people aren’t going to be able to see most of the time is the worst possible place to put it.
 This rule was stupid.
 Even the Bible itself later says that circumcision is worse than useless.
 According to Paul, it can prevent Jesus from saving you.
 So apparently all of Abraham’s descendants are going to have to go to hell because God made them follow this rule.

-They were required to sacrifice the best animals they had, which isn’t just needless killing, and isn’t just a waste of good meat, but is also dysgenic selective breeding.
+God’s people were required to sacrifice the best animals they had, which isn’t just needless killing,1 and isn’t just a waste of good meat, but is also dysgenic selective breeding.
 By specifically killing the best animals they had, they were probably causing the quality of their livestock to continually get worse over time.
 They were required to waste other kinds of food, too.

 Discrimination

-The Bible says men who have sex with men have to be killed for their wicked, detestable, vile, outrageous, shameful sin, and will not be allowed into the kingdom of God.
+The Bible says men who have sex with men have to be killed for their wicked, detestable, vile, outrageous, shameful sin.
+And that they won’t be allowed into the kingdom of God.
 God’s law also demands that anyone who worships any other gods be killed.

 Because some Amalekites attacked Israel once, God decided that all their descendants should be treated as enemies forever.
 God bans people from his assembly for the crime of having a forbidden marriage in their ancestry ten generations in the past.
 And he bans descendants of Ammonites and Moabites, because they have some ancestors who weren’t nice to the Israelites when the Israelites were trying to destroy all the nations in their path.